n3ur0mancer/netrack-app/README.md

-# Netrack - A simple net worth tracking dashboard
+# Netrack - A simple personal net worth tracking dashboard

 This project is in active development.
-Documentation will follow in due time.
+Complete documentation will follow in due time.

 ## About this project